 A study of plants as organisms.
-Topics of study include a survey of the plant kingdom, representative life cycles, and taxonomy; energy transformations and photosynthesis; structure and function with emphasis on the vascular plants; economic and ecologic important of plants.
-Three lecture hours and two-and-a half (21/2) laboratory hours.
-Prereg: Biol.
-111 or permission of instructor.
-(Spring)
+Topics of study include a survey of the plant kingdom, representative life cycles, and taxonomy; energy transformations, cellular respiration and photosynthesis; structure and function with emphasis on the vascular plants; economic and ecologic important of plants.
+Three lecture hours and two laboratory hours.
+Prereq: Successful completion of Biol 111 plus either Chem 101 or Chem 115 with a grade of "C" or better.
+(Spring; Fall, as needed)